adolfont/caes005-introduction-to-functional-programming/Introduction-to-Functional-Programming.md

 # Introduction to Functional Programming

-This is a course I (Adolfo Neto) am going to offer next semester (2019/2) for graudate and undergraduate students at UTFPR Curitiba.
+This is a course I (Adolfo Neto) am offerint this semester (2019/2) for graduate and undergraduate students at UTFPR Curitiba.

 ## Syllabus